magento/devdocs/src/upgrade-compatibility-tool/run.md

 ### Output

-The Upgrade Compatibility Tool provides a report identifying the affected code or modules, and the severity and description of the problem for every issue encountered.
+The Upgrade Compatibility Tool exports a json file report identifying the affected code or modules, and the severity and description of the problem for every issue encountered.

 {:.bs-callout-info}
-Reports are exported as json files.
+To export this report into a different output folder, run `--output <dir>` commmand.
+Default path for the output folder is `var/output/[TIME]-results.json`.

 ## Example with a list of errors/warnings